 Fast Five: Issue no. 6

-For the fifth edition of Fast Five, Interchange presents five interesting articles spanning a variety of topics such as how to approach a ‘quad-generation workplace’, how Woolworths is creating a more inclusive shopping environment and more.
+For the sixth edition of Fast Five, Interchange presents five interesting articles spanning a variety of topics such as how to approach a ‘quad-generation workplace’, how Woolworths is creating a more inclusive shopping environment and more.

 1.Measuring Culture in Leading Companies

 Measuring and comparing a company’s culture can be very tricky.
 To perform a true pulse check and observe how a company’s culture measures up, we must analyse the verbatim comments from a large sample, spanning across many industries and companies.
 But how do we gather this kind of data?
 Well, it actually already exists thanks to popular recruiting site, Glassdoor.
 This very comprehensive article explains just how we can use this data to measure and compare company culture.

 2. Top 20 business transformations of the last decade

 This insightful article from Harvard Business Review explains how 20 companies have developed new-growth businesses outside of their traditional cores, catapulting them to new and noteworthy levels of success.